EndingCredits/EndingCredits.github.io/_posts/2017-7-5-Set-Networks.md

 3.)
 For each pair of elements `x_i` and `x_j` we generate a weight `w_i_j` by taking the dot product of the query vector `x_i_q` of `x_i` and the key vector `x_j_k` of `x_j` (and then passing it through a softmax).
 This value `w_i_j` corresponds to how much the element `x_i` 'pays attention' to `x_j`.
 4.)
 For each element `x_i`, we produce a context `c_i` by multiplying the values of all elements by the corresponding weight `w_i_j`, and summing them together, *i.e.* `c_i = sum(w_i_j * x_j_v)`.

+> In fact, instead of taking the dot product of the whole kquery/key, google split these into a number of 'heads', which act like separate attention mechanisms.
+This heads can then be joined back together using a simple concatenation.
 <!-- Code -->

 <!-- Max pooiling as global attention -->
 In many ways, self attention can be considered an extension of global pooling.
 In fact, if we use sum pooling, then this is equivalent to using self-attention with all attended weights set to 1.
+However, self-attention has one key drawback: its computational complexity is of the order of the square of the number of elements!
+This means that for large input sets (of about 100 or more elements) self attention is significantly slower than pooling-based set networks.

 #### Heirarchical set networks